mnot/I-D/where-does-that-come-from/draft.md

 ~~~
 This Internet-Draft is a working document that has not been adopted
 by any stream that would lead to RFC publication.
 Note that other
-groups may also distribute working documents as Internet-Drafts.
+parties are able to distribute working documents as Internet-Drafts.
 The list of current Internet- Drafts is at
 https://internet-drafts.org/drafts/current/.
 ~~~